Milos Sights & Attractions

 Ancient Theatre

-Ancient SitesThis theatre was probably constructed in the Hellenistic times.
-However, today only the Roman phase of this monument survives.
-It is located close to Catacombs.
+Ancient SitesThe Ancient Theater was probably constructed in Hellenistic times.
+However, only the Roman phase of this monument has survived.
+The catacombs of Milos are located near the Theater.

 Unique stays at a fisherman’s house